dagartga/Capstone_MLE/README.md

 ## AWS EC2 Instance

+**The EC2 Instance has been stopped to reduce costs and so the address will no longer return a prediction**

 The docker image was deployed to an [AWS EC2 instance]( https://aws.amazon.com/ec2/) with the following specs:

 **Amazon Machine Image:**